myDevicesIoT/cayenne-docs/docs/CAYENNEAPI.md

 ##### Bulk Provisioning Devices

-If you have multiple devices that need to be provisioned, the Cayenne API allows you to batch or bulk provision the devices.
-Let's provision the same devices as seen in the [Single Device](#cayenne-api-using-the-api-example-walkthrough-provisioning-a-device-provision-single-devices) example, only this time we'll see how they can be provisioned all at once.
+If you have multiple devices that need to be provisioned, the Cayenne REST API allows you to batch or bulk provision the devices.
+Let's provision the same devices as seen in the [Single Device](#cayenne-rest-api-using-the-api-example-walkthrough-provisioning-a-device-provision-single-devices) example, only this time we'll see how they can be provisioned all at once.

 **Note: There is a limit of 500 devices that can be provisioned at a time.**

 ```
-Dev to provide example code that demonstrates how to bulk provision devices using the Cayenne API.
+Dev to provide example code that demonstrates how to bulk provision devices using the Cayenne REST API.
 The example shown here should bulk provision the same 3 devices used in the preceeding 'Single device' example.
 That way the user can see how to do them one a time or all in once.
 Please be sure that the example in/out uses those same devices as the other example.
 ```

 #### Activating a Device

 Once a device has been provisioned, it can then be activated and added to the user's account.
-Let's build upon the [provisioning example](/#cayenne-api-using-the-api-example-walkthrough-provisioning-devices) and examine how the user can activate the example devices using the Tank Monitoring sample app and the Cayenne API.
+Let's build upon the [provisioning example](/#cayenne-rest-api-using-the-api-example-walkthrough-provisioning-devices) and examine how the user can activate the example devices using the Tank Monitoring sample app and the Cayenne REST API.

 Let's begin by seeing how a Gateway device is activated.
 After selecting to add a Gateway device, the user is asked for device information needed to activate the gateway.
-After entering in the information, the Cayenne API can be used to activate the device.
+After entering in the information, the Cayenne REST API can be used to activate the device.

 *NOTE: Notice how the user is asked for the __Gateway ID__ during the activation process.
 This ID is the __Hardware ID__ generated earlier during the device provisioning step.*